Iowa Certified Emergency Manager Program

 For all levels, individuals seeking certification are responsible for submitting an application via the Association’s electronic form.
 Once form submission is complete, individuals must send associated documentation to firstname.lastname@example.org.

-The Awards Committee is responsible for validating the submission and recommending certification to the IEMA Executive Committee.
-The Awards Committee receives and reviews all applications for certifications, using their professional judgment and the guidelines listed below:
+The IACEM Committee is responsible for validating the submission and recommending certification to the IEMA Executive Committee.
+The IACEM Committee receives and reviews all applications for certifications, using their professional judgment and the guidelines listed below:

 - Applications must be received by the Committee a minimum of 7 days prior to the regularly scheduled Executive Committee meeting.